-Supporting Children with Behaviour Difficulties, Including Those on the SEN Register

-A distinction has to be made between developmental/unconscious behaviour and persistently unacceptable, difficult, and inappropriate behaviour.
-Some children, including those with SEND who have specific behaviour needs, may find it continually challenging to follow the school rules.
+Supporting Children With Behaviour Difficulties, Including Those on the SEN Register A distinction has to be made between developmental/unconscious behaviour and persistently unacceptable, difficult and inappropriate behaviour.
+Some children, including those with SEND who have specific needs relating to behaviour, may find it continually difficult to follow the school rules.

 We expect all children to follow the school rules.
-However, we recognise that this will be more difficult for some children at certain times and will provide additional measures to support these children's success.
+However, we recognise that this will be more difficult for some children at certain times and will provide additional measures to support these children to be successful.

-To support children with behavioural difficulties, including those on the SEN Register, to meet these expectations, additional measures include:
+To support children with behaviour difficulties, including those on the SEN Register, to meet these expectations, additional measures include:

-- Adapted provision including but not limited to: regular movement breaks, emotional regulation activities/strategies, agreed safe spaces for regulation - Regular meetings between teacher and parents/carers - Home-school contact book (e.g. Good News Book) - Positive phone calls home - Identified adults who will work with them if they are displaying crisis behaviours - Setting targets for improved behaviour on their Pupil Support Plan and EHCP (Education, Health and Care Plan) - Involvement of external agencies - Pastoral Support Programme (PSP) for children at risk of suspension/permanent exclusion - Meetings with the SENDCo to discuss progress. - The use of outside agencies (Education Support Centre, Behaviour Support Team, Educational Psychologist etc.)
+- Adapted provision including but not limited to: regular movement breaks, emotional regulation activities/startegies, agreed safe spaces for regulation - Regular meetings between teacher and parents/carers - Home-school contact book (e.g. Good News Book) - Positive phone calls home - Identified adults who will work with them if they are displaying crisis behaviours - Setting targets for improved behaviour on their EHCP (Education, Health and Care Plan) - Involvement of external agencies - Pastoral Support Programme (PSP) for children at risk of suspension/permanent exclusion - Meetings with the SENDCo to discuss progress. - The use of outside agencies (Education Support Centre, Behaviour Support Team, Educational Psychologist etc.)

-Children with an Educational Health Care Plan (EHCP) may need modified expectations to manage their behaviour.
-Some pupils may need help comprehending the school's rules and structures and may be unable to meet expectations even with additional support.
+Children who have a full Statement of Special Educational Needs / Educational Health Care Plan (EHCP) may need expectations to be modified to manage their behaviour.
+Some pupils may not comprehend the rules and structures of the school and be unable to meet expectations even with additional support.

-It is important to note that we have a duty of care to all pupils; therefore, if, despite support, behaviours impact adversely on the safety and wellbeing of other pupils or adults, the Headteacher and Governors reserve the right to suspend/permanently exclude pupils who put others at risk.
+It is important to note that we have a duty of care to all pupils; therefore, if despite support, behaviours impact adversely on the safety and wellbeing of other pupils or adults the Headteacher and Governors reserve the right to suspend/permanently exclude pupils who put others at risk.

 (See also the Special Educational Needs and Disability Policy.)